bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **Tony Giorgio:** 00:08:32

-With raw network routing, you hinted at it, but who you select as your introductory nodes is important too.
+With rendezvous routing, you hinted at it, but who you select as your introductory nodes is important too.
 Like, if you're the only person that keeps selecting the same introductory nodes, you can do some analysis there and guess that's the same person.
 So yeah, I'm just like a `Lightning` protocol LARP.
 Like I never touch protocol code.